 As the name suggests, this is black metal with a lyrical focus on "national heritage" and "being proud of your race/culture".
 In normal terms, this translates as "black metal with nazi lyrics".
 Musicians hold far-right, nationalist political beliefs, and they use their music to get their views across.

-As a side note, don't just list artists with members (or sole members) holding far-right beliefs, such as Burzum.
+As a side note, don't just list artists with members (or sole members) holding far-right beliefs, such as Burzum (and many other bands).
 Make sure that the lyrics themselves are racist, or strongly nationalist, before adding a band.

-As with NSBM, don't list an artist just because they hold socialist or anarchist political views; they have to express their ideology in their lyrics and/or packaging.
+As with NSBM, don't list an artist just because they hold far-left political views (Euronymous, for example, was an authoritarian Communist, but Music/Mayhem does not count)); they have to express their ideology in their lyrics and/or packaging.
 (Unfortunately, in some cases, such as Blut aus Nord and the explicitly anarchistic Ash Borer, it's difficult to know whether the views are expressed in the lyrics since only the bands know what the lyrics are (although Blut aus Nord did release lyrics for one of their early albums).
 Ash Borer take this one step further by not naming several of their songs).

 Do you love black metal, but hate all that stuff about Satan?
 Well, this is the perfect genre for you!
 Unblack metal, also known as "white metal", is black metal with Christian lyrics and themes.
 These bands are often strongly hated by the rest of the black metal fandom because of the rather negative attitude held towards Christianity by said fandom.

 The black metal genre exhibits the following tropes: